-Domestic Violence Defense Attorneys in Chicago
+Chicago Domestic Violence Defense Attorneys

 Domestic violence is one of the most incredibly complex and contested areas of law.
 Not only are courts particularly tough right from the start on individuals accused of acting violently towards a family member, significant other, or member of the household – regardless of whether that person is ultimately found guilty or not – but the mere accusation of domestic violence still has the potential to permanently affect the life of the accused even if they are not found to be guilty.
-For these reasons, and many others, it is vital that you retain experienced domestic violence lawyers in Chicago, Illinois as soon as possible.
+For these reasons, and many others, it is vital that you retain experienced domestic violence lawyers in the Chicago, Illinois area as soon as possible.
 The longer that you delay, the more that you have to lose.

 What is Domestic Violence?

 This may seem like a simple question, but the fact is that the legal definition of domestic violence is rather complex.
 While some instances are obvious, such as physical harm, others are much more subtle.
 In Illinois in particular, including Chicago, Arlington Heights and other surrounding areas, the laws regarding domestic violence are codified in 750 Illinois Compiled Statutes, Section 60, also known as the Illinois Domestic Violence Act of 1986 and the related laws regarding Domestic Battery are codified in 720 Illinois Compiled Statutes, Section 5/12.

 What Actions Constitute Domestic Violence?

 This Act spells out what legally constitutes domestic violence.
 Several examples listed in the text of the Domestic Violence Act demonstrate what actions could be considered domestic violence and include: